-Sometimes the fistula is not the type that can be simply laid open as too much anal sphincter muscle is involved to cut (which may risk incontinence) or there are multiple tracks.
-In this case a string may be passed through the track (“seton”) and the surgeon will bring you back and discuss further options for your treatment.
+Sometimes the fistula is not the type that can be simply laid open as too much anal sphincter muscle is involved to cut (which may risk incontinence) or there are multiple tracts.
+In this case a string (seton) may be passed through the tract and the surgeon will bring you back and discuss further options for your treatment.

 What if the problem comes back?

 Fistulae can be particularly awkward conditions to treat and can come back.
-In this case – and for the more complicated fistulae, it may be necessary to do a MRI (magnetic resonance scan) scan of the back passage to check that no other fistulae or “tracks” have been overlooked.
+In this case – and for the more complicated fistulae, it may be necessary to do an MRI (magnetic resonance scan) scan of the back passage to check that no other fistulae / tracts have been overlooked.